Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 All a DBA is doing is allowing you to have a fun, creative name for your business that doesn’t match up with your legal name (either yours or your LLC/corporation).
 That’s all it’s doing, functioning as a legal nickname.

 The reason you have to file for a DBA is that if something goes wrong, your clients and customers need to understand who is legally responsible for that business.
-And so after you get one, there will be a record who is the legally responsible person for that business.
+And so after you get one, there will be a record of who is the legally responsible person for that business.

 That’s all a DBA is doing: allowing you to have a fun creative name for your business that isn’t your legal name.